vEnhance/1802/src/preface.typ

     If you haven't seen this before, there are plenty of tutorials online; find any of them.

     You are _not_ expected to have any idea why the heck the rule is defined this way;
-    we will explain what this rule means later.
+    an explanation for where this rule comes from is in @matrix-mult. we will explain what this rule means later.
     So we'll assume you have memorized this strange rule, but don't know what it means.

   - We'll assume you know the formula for the determinant of a $2 times 2$ and $3 times 3$ matrix; that is
     $ det mat(a,b;c,d) = a d - b c $
     and